Kevin Little (speedway rider): Career

 Little started racing in the British leagues during the 1989 National League season, when riding for the Berwick Bandits.
 He remained with the club the following two seasons in 1990 and 1991 before joining Bradford Dukes in the top tier of British speedway.
 He helped Bradford win the Knockout Cup but did not ride in the final.

-In 1993, he joined Edinburgh Monarchs and enjoyed a good season improving his average to 6.29.
+In 1993, Little joined Edinburgh Monarchs and enjoyed a good season improving his average to 6.29.
 He rode again for Edinburgh in 1994, in addition to Belle Vue Aces in the top league and Berwick in division 3.
 During the 1994 British League Division Three season, he won the league title with Berwick and finished runner-up to Andy Howe in the British League Division Three Riders' Championship.

-The following season in 1995, he achieved his greatest individual success (with Berwick) winning the Academy League Riders' Championship.
+The following season in 1995, Little achieved his greatest individual success (with Berwick) winning the Academy League Riders' Championship.
 In 1996, he joined Coventry Bees in the Premier League before returning to Berwick in 1997.
 He achieved excellent averages of 7.95 and 7.84 for Edinburgh in 1998 and 1999 respectively.
 He won the Knockout Cup with Edinburgh in 1999, scoring 15 points in the two leg final.
 After a final season with Edinburgh in 2000, he signed for the Newcastle Diamonds and rode for them for four years.
 During his time at Newcastle he won the Premier League (div 2) in 2001.

-His last two seasons in speedway as a rider were for Workington Comets in 2005 and Redcar Bears in 2006.
+Little's last two seasons in speedway as a rider were for Workington Comets in 2005 and Redcar Bears in 2006.

-In 2023, he was the manager of the Berwick development team.
+In 2023, Little was the manager of the Berwick development team.